-An arcane detail that nearly every ISO 9001 certified company misses is the assignment of industry codes to your QMS scope by your Certification Body (CB, or “registrar.”)
-These are typically expressed as a set of SIC and NACE codes, and are then used to determine which IAF Code your QMS falls under.
-The IAF is the International Accreditation Forum, and oversees the overall accreditation scheme for ISO 9001 and other management system certifications; they also establish some of the rules governing your registrar.
-The IAF Codes are used to “hone in” the scope of your company’s business, so a registrar auditor with appropriate experience can be assigned to your company.
-If you develop software, than an auditor who only has experience in woodworking is not supposed to be assigned; usage of the IAF Codes helps ensure this.
+An arcane detail that nearly every ISO 9001 certified company misses is the assignment of industry codes to your QMS scope by your Certification Body (CB) These are typically expressed as a set of SIC and NACE codes, and are then used to determine which IAF Code your QMS falls under.
+The IAF is the International Accreditation Forum, and oversees the overall accreditation scheme for ISO 9001 and other management system certifications; they also establish some of the rules governing your CB.
+IAF Codes are used to “hone in” the scope of your company’s business, so a CB auditor with appropriate experience can be assigned to your company.
+If you develop software, then an auditor who only has experience in woodworking is not supposed to be assigned; usage of the IAF Codes helps ensure this.

 The IAF Codes are, however, largely a joke.
-Whereas the world has developed the SIC (Standard Industrial Classification) system, comprised of over 2,300 industry classifications, and the NACE (“nomenclature statistique des activités économiques dans la Communauté européenne“) system, comprised of about 1,000 codes, the IAF codes total …. get ready … 39.
-As in thirty-nine.
-One less than forty.
-Three niner.
-The age you still tell people you are.
-You get the picture…
+Whereas the world has developed the SIC (Standard Industrial Classification) system, which comprised over 2,300 industry classifications, and the NACE (“nomenclature statistique des activités économiques dans la Communauté européenne“) system, which comprised about 1,000 codes, the IAF codes total only 39.

-To some extent, the IAF can be excused for dumbing this down, since had they attempted to create a system which matched auditors and clients by SIC or NACE alone, it would be nearly impossible; some generalization had to be done.
-But the reduction of all human endeavors to less than forty codes is somewhat ludicrous, and as a result a veterinary doctor who worked on farm cows can audit medical facilities and psychologists’ officers under IAF Code 38 “Health and Social Services.”
-Anyone involved in any aspect of anything having to do with technology can audit under IAF Code 33 “Information Technology,” meaning a guy who designed HTML 1.0 websites using GeoCities back in 1998 is fully qualified to audit a company developing targeting software for jet fighters in 2017.
+To some extent, the IAF can be excused for dumbing this down, since had they attempted to create a system that matched auditors and clients by SIC or NACE alone, it would be nearly impossible; some generalization had to be done.
+But the reduction of all human endeavors to less than forty codes is a bit of a stretch, and allows auditors to assess systems for things they really have no experience in.

 Do Your Own Heavy Lifting

 It’s also important to point out that the CBs must use NACE 2.0 codes, and not the obsolete NACE 1.1 codes.
-As recently as this week, I caught a CB still calculating an IAF code based on NACE 1.1 codes, which have been obsolete for over a decade.
+Recently, I caught a CB still calculating an IAF code based on NACE 1.1 codes, which have been obsolete for over a decade.
 For a listing of NACE 2.0 codes, click here.
 The IAF document specifically mandates that CBs use NACE 2.0, and not 1.1, but that doesn’t stop them from forgetting to update their procedures.

 For a listing of SIC codes, click here.